chadian/sticksnglue/content/blog/2016-04-09-js-puzzles.md

 Most of this made sense to me, except for the part of the properties being assigned and then either accessible or being undefined.
 I had a hunch that it was related to something I blogged about [previously](http://sticksnglue.com/be-careful-with-those-primitives-types/).

-Turns out when using the <span class="lang:default decode:true crayon-inline ">.call</span> it&#8217;s actually returning an object.
+Turns out when using the <span class="lang:default decode:true crayon-inline ">.call</span> it's actually returning an object.
 That first line is the equivalent of <span class="lang:default decode:true crayon-inline ">var five = new Number(5);</span> .
 This means:

 <pre class="lang:default decode:true">var five = new Number(5);
 five instanceof Number; // true typeof five; // 'object'</pre>

-While it&#8217;s an object, you can add your properties but as soon as it&#8217;s autoboxed/primitive wrapped by the <span class="lang:default decode:true crayon-inline ">++</span> , it loses it&#8217;s abilities to hold those properties.
+While it's an object, you can add your properties but as soon as it's autoboxed/primitive wrapped by the <span class="lang:default decode:true crayon-inline ">++</span> , it loses it's abilities to hold those properties.
 This is shown by the fact that the <span class="lang:default decode:true crayon-inline">instanceof</span> and <span class="lang:default decode:true crayon-inline">typeof</span> values are now different:

 <pre class="lang:default decode:true">// ... continuing from previous example
 five++; // is now 6